CBA Members: Refer a colleague for CBA membership. Visit the Join page to access the online referral form!

 Representing California's Bus Industry Since 1969

-NOTIFICATION ALERT: CBA Members - Please check the Notifications Section > of your left sidebar for messages.
+NOTIFICATION ALERT: CBA Members - Now you can refer a colleague for CBA membership.
+Please check the Notifications Section > of your left sidebar for details.

 Name.
 The name of this not-for-profit association shall be the California Bus Association, Inc. (hereafter known as “CBA”).